Invasive Plant Information

 We have removed ivy, laurel, blackberry, knotweed and other invasive plants from the riparian zones of Malcolm Creek in the past year.
 In November 2020 we started to work on the riparian areas of Robert Creek near the Lower Road bridge and in the spring of 2021 we added Chapman Creek to our list!

-SC Streamkeepers host an invasive plant removal event on the last Saturday of every month in Roberts Creek (FOR THE MONTH OF MARCH ONLY, WE WILL MEET ON THE LAST SUNDAY INSTEAD OF LAST SATURDAY – March 26, 2023).
-We will be planting native plants beside Lower Road bridge.
+SC Streamkeepers host an invasive plant removal events in Roberts Creek on a regular basis!
 Please check our events page for the exact location as we change the location depending on what work needs to be done.

 June 19, 2021 Chapman Creek, Sechelt BC